Is the program safe?

 What is the final challenge?

 La Vida's final challenge is a run, not a race.
 You may want to challenge yourself and run the whole way for your own personal record or you may run with a small group or a buddy.
 Many do not run the whole way, but run a little and then walk some.
-Again, all that we ask is that you do your best.
+All that we ask is that you do your best.

 What if I have medication that I need to take daily?